stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 greater or equal to 1 to define the degree of polynomial to fit.
 The *bounds* function follows the same rules as the *bounds* function in :py:meth:`Stoner.Core.DataFile.search` to restrict the fitting to a limited range of rows.
-The method returns a list of co-efficients with the highest power first.
-If *column_y* was a list, then a 2D array of co-efficients is returned.
+The method returns a list of coefficients with the highest power first.
+If *column_y* was a list, then a 2D array of coefficients is returned.

 If *result* is specified then a new column with the header given by the *result* parameter will be created and the fitted polynomial evaluated at each point.